-The DCU Executive MBA Programme, ranked in the top 40 in Europe in the QS Executive MBA 2020 rankings, is delivered by DCU Business School and is designed to be professionally and personally transformative.
+The DCU Executive MBA Programme is AMBA accredited and is delivered by DCU Business School and is designed to be professionally and personally transformative.
 It is aimed at developing business leaders with ambition, enterprise and leading-edge thinking who can create tangible and sustainable outcomes for organisations through the application of their learning.
 Our Executive MBA programme, which is internationally accredited by the Association of MBAs (AMBA), has been graduating MBAs for more than 20 years, equipping senior executives with the knowledge and skills to deal with these complexities and deliver outstanding organisational performance.

 The pillars of the DCU Executive MBA

 The design of the programme is underpinned by 4 key pillars:

 Participants will follow a two-year leadership and career development programme.
 Action-based projects, workshops, team and facilitator feedback, and self-reflection develop self-awareness of own leadership style, deepens emotional intelligence and enhances leader behaviours.

 We seek to develop participants capacity for analysis, assessment, judgement and action; skills that participants can exercise throughout their careers.

 Our programme emphasises applied learning in practice.
 We take a holistic view of the enterprise; integrating across business functions, with industry-oriented assessments that deliver significant business value.
 It places importance on evidence-based management.
 Our Executive MBA is an applied programme that develops evidence-based mangers who can identify and analyse the best available data to make better decisions.